JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 }
 ```

-Pay attention to the `displayModel` and `lastModel` mechanism that allows a view to detach and re-attach, for example for configuration changes on Android.
+Note the `displayModel` and `lastModel` mechanism, which allows a view to detach and re-attach, for example for configuration changes on Android.

 ### Create a KMM shared module

 In your Android project, create a KMM shared module for your shared code.

-> KMM Shared Module Wizard is available in Android Studio version 4.1 or higher.
+> The KMM Shared Module Wizard is available in Android Studio version 4.1 or higher.
 >
 {type="note"}

 1. In Android Studio, click **New** | **New Module**.

-2. In the list of module types, select **KMM Shared Module** and click **Next**.
+2. In the list of module types, select **KMM Shared Module** and then click **Next**.

     ![KMM shared module](kmm-module-wizard-1.png)

-3. Select a checkbox to add sample tests and click **Finish**.
+3. Select the **Add sample tests** checkbox.

     ![KMM shared module configuration](kmm-module-wizard-2.png)
+4. Click **Finish**.

 ### Extract code

-You can now extract code to a KMM shared module starting from the backend of your application and working the way up.
+You can now extract code to a KMM shared module starting from the backend of your application and working your way up.
-Start with a pure logic module that requires as little as platform access as possible and continue working with modules
+Start with a pure logic module that requires as little platform access as possible, and then continue working with modules
-that require platform access such as data storage and network request.
+that require platform access such as data storage and network requests.

 For each module:
 1. Add the shared code to the `commonMain` source set.